$\mathcal{N}$IPM-HLSP: An Efficient Interior-Point Method for Hierarchical Least-Squares Programs: Nomenclature

 \subsection{Our contribution}

-While the IPM has been developed for LSP~\cite{vanderbei1999} and could be used to solve~\eqref{eq:hlspLvll} directly, there exist no dedicated IPM (or ADMM thereof) based solvers for HLSP.
-In this work we will provide the theoretical foundations to achieve just that.
-Our IPM-HLSP formulation is as fast as the state-of-the-art ASM-HLSP solver~\cite{dimitrov:2015} in case of equality only problems.
-At the same time the IPM based HLSP solver provides predictability in terms of computation times due to its constant number of Newton iterations even in case of ill-posed constraints matrices.
-Here the ASM-HLSP oftentimes requires large number of active set iterations and is therefore superseded by the IPM-HLSP.
-This can also be relevant when critical safety constraints need to be dealt with but the ASM-HLSP fails to find an optimal point in a reasonable number of active set iterations.
+While the IPM has been developed for LSP~\citep{vanderbei1999} and could be used to solve~\eqref{eq:hlspLvll} directly by solving each level in sequence~\citep{Kanoun2009}, there exist no dedicated IPM based solvers for HLSP.
+In this work we provide the theoretical foundations for an efficient IPM for HLSP.
+The IPM based HLSP solver provides predictability in terms of computation times due to its constant number of Newton iterations even in case of ill-posed constraints matrices.
+This can be important for example when critical safety constraints need to be dealt with but the ASM fails to find an optimal point in a reasonable number of active set iterations.

-Our contributions are threefold: \begin{itemize} \item With our first contribution we formulate the IPM for HLSP.
-We thereby propose a HLSP solver purely based on the IPM but also present a solver design that is a combination of both the IPM and the ASM which utilizes the advantages of both schemes - that is reliability and fastness. \item We suggest to apply the null-space method to the IPM for HLSP instead of the commonly used Schur complement~\cite{wangboyd2010,zeilinger2012}.
-While this has been previously done for QP's in MPC~\cite{HPIPM} we give a more detailed explanation for example on our choice of null-space basis.
+Our contributions are threefold: \begin{itemize} \item We formulate the IPM for HLSP.
+It reliably resolves ill-posed HLSP's without significant fluctuations in solver iterations or computation time.
+We show that this enables a humanoid robot to handle large changes of the active set after a strong push. \item We suggest to apply the nullspace method~\citep{Nocedal2006} to the IPM for HLSP instead of the commonly used Schur complement~\citep{wangboyd2010,zeilinger2012}.
+This transfers the same variable reducing quality to the IPM for HLSP as seen for the ASM for HLSP.
+While this has been previously done for QP's in Model predictive control (MPC)~\citep{HPIPM}, we give a more detailed explanation for example on our choice of nullspace basis.
 With this formulation we reduce the necessary number of decompositions of the KKT system per Newton iteration from two to one.
-Furthermore, the number of times the Lagrange multipliers associated with the equality constraints are evaluated can be reduced significantly with a special convergence test. \item We show that the projected normal equations of the IPM-HLSP can be expressed in least squares form.
-This way the formation of expensive matrix products is avoided and a basic solution can be very efficiently computed by a cheap QR decomposition. \end{itemize}
+We show that this is computationally efficient for almost all problem constellations.
+Furthermore, the Lagrange multipliers associated with active constraints do not need to be evaluated by virtue of an adapted IPM convergence test. \item We show that the IPM can be expressed in least squares form.
+This way the formation of expensive matrix products is avoided which is of advantage for problems with high number of variables but low number of constraints.
+This also potentially preserves a large degree of sparsity of the constraint matrices which we aim to exploit in a future sparse version of the proposed solver. \end{itemize}